mihnsen/ui-notifier/README.md

 });
 ```

 ** Notifications that have a custom target specified are set to display with absolute positioning, overriding the default fixed positioning.
-It's impossible to tailor uiNotifier's style to fit every situation for every app, so you may have to tweak the styles to fit your specific needs when not appending notifications to the body tag - using anything other than the default target.
+It's impossible for uiNotifier's style to fit every situation for every app, so you may have to tweak the styles to fit your specific needs when not appending notifications to the body tag - using anything other than the default target.

 ### Notification id returned
 When we add a message an unique id returned, We can using this id to control the message.